fisherman611/handwritten-digits-recognition/README.md

 This project focuses on classifying handwritten digits from the [MNIST dataset](https://www.kaggle.com/competitions/digit-recognizer/data).
 It explores and compares the performance of various machine learning algorithms, including Neural Networks, Support Vector Machines (SVM), and K-Nearest Neighbors (KNN), to determine the most effective method for recognizing digits in images.

-You can find the detailed results of each model here: [Google Drive link](https://drive.google.com/file/d/1xBeDRDks7EBTjflbYL7hXEvMZdwMm_io/view?usp=sharing)
+Download the checkpoint for each model from this [Google Drive link](https://drive.google.com/file/d/1xBeDRDks7EBTjflbYL7hXEvMZdwMm_io/view?usp=sharing) and place it in the project folder.
 ## **Features**
 * Data Preprocessing: Normalize image data to ensure compatibility with machine learning algorithms.